-Audit & Supervisory Committee are responsible for overseeing the performance of duties of management in design and operating effectiveness of the Company's financial reporting process.
+The Audit and Supervisory Committee is responsible for overseeing the performance of duties of management in design and operating effectiveness of the Company's financial reporting process.

 Auditor's Responsibilities for the Audit of the Consolidated Financial Statements

 Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an opinion in an independent auditor's report.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.